GJablo/youtube_downloader/README.md

 # Decipher YouTube Video Downloader

-A Python script that includes a GUI to download and merge YouTube videos from both video and audio codecs at a specified resolution, with real-time progress updates.
+A Python script that includes a GUI to download and merge YouTube videos from both video and audio codecs at a specified resolution.

 ## Features

 - Download YouTube videos with both video and audio
 - Select the desired resolution from available options
-- Display real-time download progress

 ## Requirements